pooltogether/v4-mainnet/README.md

 #### Polygon

-- exec team needs to claim ownership of PrizeDistributionFactory
+1. Set the PrizeDistributionBuffer manager to be the new PrizeDistributionFactory
-- exec team needs to claim ownership of ReceiverTimelockTrigger
+2. Set the DrawCalculatorTimelock manager to be the ReceiverTimelockTrigger
-- exec team needs to claim ownership of PrizeTierHistory
+3. Set the DrawBuffer to be managed by the ReceiverTimelockTrigger
-- PrizeDistributionBuffer needs to be managed by the PDFactory
+4. exec team needs to claim ownership of PrizeDistributionFactory
-- DrawCalculatorTimelock needs to be managed by the ReceiverTimelockTrigger
+5. exec team needs to claim ownership of ReceiverTimelockTrigger
-- DrawBuffer to be managed by the ReceiverTimelockTrigger
+6. exec team needs to claim ownership of PrizeTierHistory

 #### Mainnet